Top tutors from Columbia and other respected universities serving the NYC metro area. 98% satisfaction

 The student was working on his homework on inverse trig functions today.
 We graphed the trig functions and then graphed the inverses, and got the domains from there.
 I think it was good for him to understand a little bit more of what is meant by inverse functions.

-How can a Trigonometry tutor from Varsity Tutors help you master Trigonometry?
+How can a Trigonometry tutor help you?

 Mount Vernon Trigonometry Tutoring, Yonkers Trigonometry Tutoring, Great Neck Trigonometry Tutoring, East Rockaway Trigonometry Tutoring, Hempstead Trigonometry Tutoring, Port Washington Trigonometry Tutoring, Brentwood Trigonometry Tutoring, Levittown Trigonometry Tutoring, Deer Park Trigonometry Tutoring, Huntington Trigonometry Tutoring, Smithtown Trigonometry Tutoring, Franklin Square Trigonometry Tutoring, Manhasset Trigonometry Tutoring, Glen Cove Trigonometry Tutoring, Hicksville Trigonometry Tutoring